chappdev2019/Feeds-Streaming-System/README.md

 4. Push to your fork: `git push origin feature-name`
 5. Create a pull request to the main repository.

-## Future Subscription Plans

-- In future updates, the movie streaming application will introduce subscription plans to provide users with different tiers of access and additional features.
-This will allow users to choose a plan that best suits their preferences and unlock exclusive content.
-- Incorporates testing using Jest and React Testing Library.

 ## License

 This project is licensed under the [MIT License](LICENSE).